StaysExperiencesEventsServicesReal Estate

 How much you need per day depends on your travel style, but here are realistic ranges for Watamu in 2026.

-Budget travellers staying in guesthouses and eating at local spots should plan for KSh 3,000–5,000 per day.
-This covers basic accommodation, meals at local restaurants, tuk-tuk rides, and a drink or two.
+Budget travellers staying in guesthouses and eating at local spots should plan for KSh 3,000 to 5,000 per day.
+This covers basic accommodation, meals at local restaurants, tuk tuk rides, and a drink or two.

-Mid-range visitors at decent hotels and eating at the Italian or seafood restaurants will spend KSh 8,000–15,000 per day.
+Mid range visitors at decent hotels and eating at the Italian or seafood restaurants will spend KSh 8,000 to 15,000 per day.
 This gives you a comfortable experience with some activities included.

 Luxury travellers at boutique hotels and upmarket dining can expect KSh 20,000 or more per day, especially if you are adding water sports, diving, or private excursions.

-Whatever your budget, always keep small denomination notes on you — KSh 50, 100, and 200 notes are essential for tuk-tuks, tips, and small purchases.
+Whatever your budget, always keep small denomination notes on you.
+KSh 50, 100, and 200 notes are essential for tuk tuks, tips, and small purchases.
 Drivers and small vendors often cannot break a KSh 1,000 note.
+Remember the petrol station tip for getting smaller notes.

-For tipping, KSh 200–500 is standard at restaurants for good service.
-For porters, housekeeping, and other service staff, KSh 100–200 is appreciated.
+For tipping, KSh 200 to 500 is standard at restaurants for good service.
+For porters, housekeeping, and other service staff, KSh 100 to 200 is appreciated.
 Tipping is not mandatory in Kenya, but it is appreciated and makes a real difference to local workers.

 Safety Tips for Money in Watamu